Gklimo/strava/README.md

 ```
 By following these steps, you will have set up CDC in Airbyte, enabling you to replicate data changes from your PostgreSQL database to the destination of your choice.

 7. Set up airbyte source with your postgres database credentials.
-Set host to `host.docker.internal`.
+For local deployment set host to `host.docker.internal` and for RDS use the endpoint as the host.
 In advanced options select `Read Changes using Write-Ahead Log (CDC)`, set replication slot to `airbyte_slot` and publication to `airbyte_publication`.
 ![image](https://github.com/Gklimo/strava/assets/84771383/8c0a108b-112b-4aba-a1d0-d6ec0b9bb599)

 8. Set up airbyte destination for snowflake with your snowflake credentials.